Shivanshi-Prashar/Uber-Trip-Analysis-Dashboard/README.md

 * **Walkthrough of Key Visuals:**

   * **Overview Analysis Page:** Shows summary KPIs like Total Bookings (103.7K), Total Revenue (\$1.6M), Avg Booking Value (\$15), Avg Distance (3 miles), and Avg Time (16 min).
 Includes breakdowns by payment types, trip times (day/night), and vehicle types.
-  * **Time Analysis Page:** Displays total bookings by pickup time, day of the week, and hour-wise heatmaps.
-Shows when demand peaks during the day.
-  * **Details Page:** Provides a tabular view of each trip with filters for city and date.
-Useful for detailed inspection and audits.

 * **Business Impact & Insights:**